Compare for yourself — try free, unlimited video and image generation (ad-supported on the free tier) Create Free Now →

 How much do these models cost to use?

 advanced AI are free locally.
 Cloud API costs: FLUX ~$0.003–0.01/image, SDXL ~$0.002–0.008/image, DALL-E 3 $0.04–0.08/image.
 DALL-E 3 is 5–40x more expensive.
-ZSky AI offers both advanced AI with 200 free credits at signup + 100 daily when logged in.
+ZSky AI offers both advanced AI with unlimited video and image generation (ad-supported on the free tier).

 Which model is best for photorealistic images?